Prof. Evan H. C. Parker

 Novel silicon-based technologies

 Professor Evan Parker set up the NanoSilicon group at Warwick concerned with epitaxial growth of the Si-Ge-C material system and associated physical and electrical characterization.
 This includes world-leading activity on Si-Ge strained superlattice structures grown by either CVD or solid source MBE, and on Ge layers (strained and unstrained) for futuristic electronic and optical devices.
-He has been involved in several recent European programmes, including leading work packages on the NANOSIL and SiNANO Networks of Excellence and on NANOFUNCTION.
+He has held leadership roles in several European Network of Excellence programmes.
 He managed EPSRC's SiGe HMOS Programme involving a consortium of nine universities.
 He is currently working on the development of a new discipline - "Cooltronics", realizing super-low temperatures (<100mK) using silicon processing technology.
-The current major programme is the study and development high performance silicon cold electron bolometer primarily for application in bio-medical, security and imformation technology fields.
+The current major programme is the study and development high performance silicon cold electron bolometer (CEB) primarily for application in bio-medical, security and imformation technology fields.

 He also works on climate change including developing a new policy on how to deal with it, and new approaches to geo-engineering.

-He co-founded and was Chairman of a spin out company based in Warwick Science Park, developing leading-edge solar cell technologies, and has recently spun-out Q-Eye Ltd to produce a CEB technology.
+He co-founded and was Chairman of a spin-out company based in Warwick Science Park, developing leading-edge solar cell technologies, and has recently spun-out Q-Eye Ltd to produce a CEB technology.